Blaisorblade/dot-iris/correspondence.md

 ## Differences between our paper (and technical appendix) and our Coq development.

+- Notations such as \overbar{V}⟦ g ⟧ or \overbar{D}⟦ T ⟧ translate to Vs⟦ g ⟧
+  and Ds⟦ T ⟧.

+- Paper notation E⟦ T ⟧ would translate to E⟦ V⟦ T ⟧ ⟧ in this development;
+  however, we generalize many definitions to semantic types, so that notation seldom appears.

-- Definition lists in Coq are represented as standard cons lists, like in Coq developments by Rapoport et al. (e.g. pDOT) and unlike in DOT papers.
+- In Coq, definition lists use constructors nil and cons as usual, like in Coq developments by Rapoport et al. (e.g. pDOT).
+  On paper, definition lists are instead constructed by singleton and merge operations (Fig. 3), as in other DOT papers.

 - Semantic definition typing was significantly simplified on paper.